Complaints We Can Help With

 CIFO covers complaints from the following:

-A micro-enterprise (following the European Commission definition) is a small business or economic enterprise (including a sole trader, partnership or company) that:
+A micro-enterprise (this definition is based upon European Commission’s Small and Medium Enterprises user guide) is a small business or economic enterprise (including a sole trader, partnership, or company) that:

 The complainant must also have a relationship with the financial service provider (FSP):